vpelss/Emogics_Tarot_Script_WP/README.md

 -Everything

--protect deck data from being published. always check and turn off -export and import spreads and decks -backup/restore spreads? -backup/restore decks -deck edit page?
+-export and import spreads and decks -backup/restore spreads? -backup/restore decks -deck edit page?
--monitor folders for new db and spreads?

 -top tags point to cards, not top of page
 -better front form option?
 Use shortcodes for form and text fields?